Cold Process Soap Making is as simple or complex as you want to make it.

 soap bars made with rancid lard

-Don't overlook this.
-It will save you time and money.
-Avoid this one soap making blunder by always checking your oils and fats for rancidity before using them!
+You can avoid this soap making blunder by always checking your oils and fats for rancidity before using them!
+Don't overlook this, It will save you time and money!

 Read More